-How to handle use of the label when a protected class isn’t involved
+How to approach using the label when a protected class isn’t involved.

 I’m uncertain how to handle a growing trend among my employees.

 Whenever some of our employees are unhappy about the way things are going at work, they say they are working in a “hostile work environment.”
 These accusations sometimes seem to come more as a reflex response to petty insults, rudeness, or even a negative job review.